-To evaluate the impact of components of PIMRL and demonstrate the effectiveness of our framework structure, we have designed five novel models and provided their RMSE results in the FN case.
 (1) The ablation study with the ``PIMRL w/o Connect'', where the connections between the micro-module and the macro-module are removed, is designed to demonstrate the effectiveness of the PIMRL framework's structural design.
-This experiment, which leaves only the serial structure of the two modules, shows that the connections within the PIMRL framework are essential for its performance.
+This experiment, which leaves only the serial structure of the two modules, shows that the connections within the PIMRL framework are essential.
 (2) The ``FNO-MRL'' replaces the micro-scale module containing physical information, PeRCNN, with the data-driven model FNO, aiming to validate the efficacy of the physical embedding in the micro-scale module within our framework.
 (3) ``PIMRL w/o Pretraining'' provides a perspective on the training method by eliminating the pretraining step for the micro module.
 In this ablation study, the absence of pretraining leads to inferior performance compared to the PIMRL.
 This demonstrates that directly introducing large time intervals for training can deprive the micro module of the opportunity to learn fine-grained changes, similar to why PeRCNN cannot be directly used with large time intervals.
 (4) ``PIMRL w/o Physics-based FD Conv'' indicates the removal of the Physics-based FD Convolution.
 This ablation study emphasizes the effectiveness of the Physics-based FD Conv by showing the performance degradation when it is omitted.
 (5) ``PeRCNN w/o Physics-based FD Conv'' is a version of PeRCNN without the Physics-based Finite Difference (FD) Convolution.
-While this version can initially make relatively accurate predictions, the errors accumulate over subsequent iterations, eventually becoming unacceptably large.

-The five ablation studies conducted not only validate the effectiveness of the interaction design by removing the connection mechanisms but also highlight the contribution of our proposed connection approach.
-Additionally, by substituting the micro-modules with non-physics-embedded data-driven models, the experiments confirm the efficacy of the physics-embedding within our PIMRL framework.
-Subsequent pre-training ablation experiments and the removal of the Physics-based FD Conv further substantiate the effectiveness of the corresponding methods and modules.